 Are fall semester students required to take any number of academic courses?

 What are the costs associated with the Washington Program?

-While the Washington Program does not charge a program fee, students are responsible for covering the cost of their academic credits, housing, course textbooks (fall semester only), and personal costs such as food and commuting costs.
+There is a $500 program fee and students are responsible for covering the cost of their academic credits, housing, course textbooks (fall semester only), and personal costs such as food and commuting costs.